unknowngirll/Poster750/docs/quality_control.md

 **Interpretation:**
 As shown in the plot, the majority of sequences in all samples have a mean Phred quality score above 30, peaking at approximately 38.
 This indicates extremely high sequencing quality, ensuring that downstream taxonomic assignments are accurate.
-Results:
-The initial assessment revealed the presence of adapter sequences and some drop in base quality towards the end of the reads.
-(Note: Click the link above to view the interactive HTML report in your browser)

 ## 2. Trimming and Filtering
 Using TrimGalore, we removed low-quality bases (Phred score < 20) and Illumina adapters.